 Roads are good and well maintained.

-If you’re European, your regular driving licence will do.
+If you’re European, your regular driving licence will do, but you still need travel insurance.
 If you’re not European, you need to get an international driving licence, which you can get in your home town for a small fee.

 In Spain, cars drive on the right side of the road.